Faf du Plessis replaces Kohli as Bangalore IPL captain

 "I will do my best to ensure a successful season this time."

-His predecessor Kohli -- Bangalore's longest-serving captain, who since September has relinquished the India helm for all three formats -- will stay with the side for the coming season, which begins on March 26.
+His predecessor Kohli, Bangalore's longest-serving captain, who since September has relinquished the India helm for all three formats, will stay with the side for the coming season, which begins on 26 March.

 "I couldn't be happier to pass on the baton to a good friend, someone I've known over the years," Kohli said.